-Rural Mental Health Project (RMHP) is dedicated to working with provincial partners to better support rural communities.
+Rural Mental Health Network is dedicated to working with provincial partners to better support rural communities.
 By working together, rural communities can learn about and access additional supports that help sustain mentally health communities.
 Partnerships only make a difference if that are used by Animators and rural communities.
 This section is enabling our Network of Animators, rural communities, and other stakeholders to learn about other projects that’s are available, and to connect with those programs, services, initiatives, grants, or projects that can benefit their communities and local or provincial efforts.
-To see a description of the program and how it overlaps with RMHP, click on each organization title.
-This section also lets you see who RMPH has connected with so far!
-If you have any additional recommended connections, please let us know at [email protected]

 The program supports rural Alberta communities who are actively involved in the attraction and retention of local health-care providers.
 Capacity building opportunities is a significant piece of the support offered to A&R committees.

 If your community is interested in enhancing local engagement in community health and wellbeing and/or in rural community building capacity, contact the Rural Community Consultant supporting the Attraction and Retention committee in your area.